zShtain/CharucoCameraCalibration/README.md

 Then, the application will detect the Charuco markers in each image, and if successfuly will proceed to detect the board corners.
 When processing an image is done, its name will be added to the listbox in the middle.
 Finally, a scatter plot of all detected corners in all images will appear in the bottom-right part of the window.
-The conrers will be bounded by a black rectangle, representing the image boundary.
+The corners will be bounded by a black rectangle, representing the image boundary.
-For reliable calibration results, it is best that the detected corners will be cover the majority of the camera's field of view.
+For reliable calibration results, it is best that the detected corners cover the majority of the camera's field of view.

-**Note**: At least four corners should be detected per image, otherwise the calibration will fail.
+**Note**: At least four corners should be detected per image; otherwise, the calibration will fail.

 Selecting an image name from the listbox will show the image with its detected corners as blue circles.